 Combustion in 1.A.2.a — Iron and steel manufacture

 Default emission factors are provided for NOx , SOx and CO.
 Guidance on estimating other pollutants is provided in chapter 2.C.1.
 Where BREF data are referenced, these include new data from the Iron and Steel BREF (EIPPCB 2012)

+Table 3-7